 (Structure of Magnetic disks (Hard disk drive))

 When the disk is in use, a drive motor spins it at high speed.
 Most drives rotate 60 to 200 times per second.
 Disk speed has two parts.
 The transfer rate is the rate at which data flow between the drive and the computer.
 The positioning time (or random-access time) consists of seek time and rotational latency.
 The seek time is the time to move the disk arm to the desired cylinder.
 And the rotational latency is the time for the desired sector to rotate to the disk head.
-Typical disks can transfer several megabytes of data per second and they have seek times and rotational latencies of several milliseconds.
+Typical disks can transfer several megabytes of data per second and they have sought times and rotational latencies of several milliseconds.

 Capacity of Magnetic disks(C) = S x T x P x N